-Emily Daggett’s childhood dream of finding a wizard, becoming extraordinarily powerful and battling evil is belatedly coming true.
-In the most screwed-up way possible.
+Emily Daggett’s childhood dream of finding a wizard, discovering an extraordinary innate power and battling evil is coming true — fifteen years late and in the entirely wrong way.

-First off, the wizard’s all wrong.
+First off, there’s the wizard.
 Alexander Hartgrave is a thirty-year-old IT worker instead of a silver-haired mage, and he’s dead-set against playing the proper role of helpful mentor.

-Worse, he thinks she’s extraordinary, all right — because she’s uniquely incapable of doing magic.
+Worse, he thinks Emily’s extraordinary, all right — because she’s uniquely incapable of doing magic.

 When adventure overtakes her despite (or rather because of) her oddity, she has to start seeing fantasy like a cold-eyed realist, and fast.
-Otherwise, her bookish expectations about good and evil will get her, Hartgrave and a lot of other people killed.
+Otherwise, her bookish expectations about good and evil will get her and a lot of other people killed.

 A B.R.A.G.
 Medallion honoree.
 Finalist in the Wisconsin Romance Writers of America’s 2013 Fab Five contest.